Y30

 Frequently Asked Questions

-ICD-10-CM code Y30 represents "Falling, jumping or pushed from a high place, undetermined intent".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code Y30 represents “Falling, jumping or pushed from a high place, undetermined intent”.
+It is classified under Chapter 21: External Causes of Morbidity and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is Y30 a billable code?